Mary I of England: Commerce and revenue

 The weather during the years of Mary's reign was consistently wet.
 The persistent rain and flooding led to famine.
 Another problem was the decline of the Antwerp cloth trade.
 Despite Mary's marriage to Philip, England did not benefit from Spain's enormously lucrative trade with the New World.
-The mercantilist Spanish guarded their trade routes jealously, and Mary could not condone English smuggling or piracy against her husband.
+The Spanish guarded their trade routes jealously, and Mary could not condone English smuggling or piracy against her husband's subjects.
 In an attempt to increase trade and rescue the English economy, Mary's counsellors continued Northumberland's policy of seeking out new commercial opportunities.
 She granted a royal charter to the Muscovy Company under governor Sebastian Cabot, and commissioned a world atlas from Diogo Homem.
 Adventurers such as John Lok and William Towerson sailed south in an attempt to develop links with the coast of Africa.

 Financially, Mary's regime tried to reconcile a modern form of government—with correspondingly higher spending—with a medieval system of collecting taxation and dues.
 Mary retained the Edwardian appointee William Paulet, 1st Marquess of Winchester, as Lord High Treasurer and assigned him to oversee the revenue collection system.
 A failure to apply new tariffs to new forms of imports meant that a key source of revenue was neglected.
 To solve this, Mary's government published a revised "Book of Rates" (1558), which listed the tariffs and duties for every import.
 This publication was not extensively reviewed until 1604.

 English coinage was debased under both Henry VIII and Edward VI.
 Mary drafted plans for currency reform but they were not implemented until after her death.

 Death

 After Philip's visit in 1557, Mary again thought she was pregnant, with a baby due in March 1558.
-She decreed in her will that her husband would be the regent during the minority of their child.
-But no child was born, and Mary was forced to accept that her half-sister Elizabeth would be her lawful successor.
+She decreed in her will that her husband would be the regent during their child's minority.
+But no child was born, and Mary was forced to accept that Elizabeth would be her lawful successor.

 Mary was weak and ill from May 1558.
 In pain, possibly from ovarian cysts or uterine cancer, she died on 17 November 1558, aged 42, at St James's Palace, during an influenza epidemic that also claimed Archbishop Pole's life later that day.
 She was succeeded by Elizabeth.
-Philip, who was in Brussels, wrote to his sister Joan: "I felt a reasonable regret for her death."
+Philip, who was in Brussels, wrote to his sister Joanna: "I felt a reasonable regret for her death."